 Cigarettes typically consist of tobacco, chemical additives, a filter, and paper wrapping.
 The smoke inhaled from a burning cigarette contains a mix of over 7,000 harmful chemicals.
 More than 70 of these chemicals are linked to cancer.
-There is no evidence that cigarettes advertised as “organic,” “all-natural,” or “additive-free” are any safer or less harmful than other cigarettes.
-Cigarette smoking harms nearly every organ of the body and causes many diseases, including heart disease, stroke, and lung cancer.
+There is no evidence that cigarettes advertised as “organic,” all-natural,” or “additive-free” are any safer or less harmful.
+Cigarette smoking harms nearly every organ of the body, and causes many diseases, including heart disease, stroke, and lung cancer.

 Smokeless tobacco is tobacco that is not burned.
 There are many types of smokeless tobacco, including chewing tobacco, oral tobacco, spit or spitting tobacco, dip, chew, and snuff.
-Smokeless tobacco has high levels of toxic chemicals and other substances that can cause.
+Smokeless tobacco has high levels of chemicals and other substances that can cause cancer.
 People who use smokeless tobacco have a high risk of mouth and throat cancer.

-Hookah tobacco is usually flavored, and is smoked in a hookah water pipe.
+Hookah tobacco is usually flavored, and is smoked in a hookah waterpipe.
 It is also known as shisha, maassel, narghile, argileh, hubble-bubble, and goza.
-The fact that hookah smoke passes through water doesn’t mean that hookah is safer to use.
+Just because hookah smoke passes through water doesn’t mean it’s safer to use.
 Hookah smoking has many of the same health risks as cigarette smoking.
 The smoke from a hookah has high levels of carbon monoxide and chemicals that can cause lung, bladder, and mouth cancer.

 Learn more about the risks of hookah smoking.

 E-cigarettes are also called e-cigs, vape pens, mods and pod mods (which often look like USB drives).
 These devices heat a liquid into an aerosol that’s inhaled by the user.
 The aerosol from e-cigarettes is not just harmless water vapor.
 It contains a mix of potentially harmful chemicals that are not safe to breathe.
-Many e-cigarettes also contain nicotine.
-The nicotine in e-cigarettes in addictive and can harm brain development, which continues past adolescence into the mid-20s.
+Most e-cigarettes also contain nicotine.
+Nicotine is very addictive and can harm brain development, which continues past adolescence into the mid-20s.

-A cigar is a roll of tobacco wrapped in leaf tobacco or any substance containing tobacco that is not a cigarette.
+A cigar is a roll of tobacco wrapped in leaf tobacco or any substance that contains tobacco that is not a cigarette.
 Cigars vary in size—from smaller cigars, such as little filtered cigars or cigarillos, to larger ones, such as large premium cigars.
-Cigar smoke and cigarette smoke contain similar types of harmful and cancer-causing substances.
+Cigar smoke has similar types of harmful and cancer-causing substances as cigarette smoke.
 Cigar users can be exposed to nicotine without fully inhaling.
 It can be absorbed through fingers and lips.
 Compared to cigarette tobacco, cigar tobacco contains increased levels of some cancer-causing chemicals.

 Learn more about the risks of cigars and cigarillos.